mpanighetti/install-or-defer/README.md

 You can customize some values using a configuration profile targeting the `$BUNDLE_ID` preference domain.
 This allows you to apply different configurations to different groups of Macs (e.g. a dedicated test group could have shorter deferral times), and lets you make changes to these settings on the fly without repackaging and redeploying the script.
 The following keys can be defined via configuration profile:

+- `DeferButtonLabel`

+    **String**.
+The label of the defer button.
+Defaults to "Defer".

+- `InstallButtonLabel`

+    **String**.
+The label of the install button.
+Defaults to "Install".

 - `MaxDeferralTime`

     **Integer**.
 Number of seconds between the first script run and the updates being enforced.
 Defaults to `259200` (3 days).

+- `MessagingLogo`

+    **String**.
+File path to a logo that will be used in messaging.
+Recommend 512px, PNG format.
+Defaults to the Software Update icon.

 - `SkipDeferral`

     **Boolean**.
 Whether to bypass deferral time entirely and skip straight to update enforcement (useful for script testing purposes).
 Defaults to `false`.

+- `WorkdayStartHour` and `WorkdayEndHour`

+    **Integers**. (optional) The hours that a workday starts and ends in your organization.
+These values must each be an integer between 0 and 23, and the end hour must be later than the start hour.
+If the update deadline falls within this window of time, it will be moved forward to occur at the end of the workday.

 ### Script variables